Customer Care : +91-172-521-4030, email@example.com

 Well, as we are going to discuss about nirgundi oil here, this is an amazing herbal oil/formulation that is best for all kinds of pain.
 Before explaining nirgundi oil, let's know in detail about herb – NIRGUNDI!!

 Nirgundi is packed with phenol, dulcitol, and alkaloid – Vitricine, B-Sitosterol, Camphene, Angoside, Acunbin, Casticin, Artemetin, and Orientin etc.

-Some of the components found in nirgundi are phenol, dulcitol, alkaloid- vitricine, B-sitosterol, camphene, orientin, arteemetin, onoterpens, anguside eurostoside and aucubin are the main components of nirgundi.
+Some of the components found in nirgundi are phenol, dulcitol, alkaloid- vitricine, B-sitosterol, camphene, orientin, arteemetin, onoterpens, anguside eurostoside and aucubin.
 It also contains flavonoids, casticin, chryso-splenol and vitexin which in turn contains chysoplenol D. It is known for anti-histamine properties and muscle relaxant.
 It acts as a mild topical analgesic and helps in inducing natural sound sleep.

 It is obtained from the leaves which contains resins, fragrant and volatile oil.
 It is mostly prepared with sesame seed oil.
 It is used in wound healing and grey hairs.
 It is categorized as anthelmintic and anti-toxin.

 It is a richest source of vitamin C among Indian goose berry which makes it one of the best anti-inflammatory and anti-biotic herb.
 It has pungent, bitter and astringent taste, hot potency and pungent post digest effect.
 It balances vata and kapha.
 It has antipyretic and anti-arthritic properties and is used in diseases like typhoid fever, malaria fever, worms, dermatose and adenitis.